-- A Medicare Special Needs Plan (SNP) is a type of Medicare Advantage plan for individuals with extra healthcare needs who are already enrolled in Medicare parts A, B, and C.
+- A Medicare Special Needs Plan (SNP) is a type of Medicare Advantage plan for individuals with extra healthcare needs.

 - Medicare SNPs include Medicare Part D prescription drug coverage.

-- Depending on the type of SNP you choose, your plan may include additional medical services such as extra days in the hospital, care management, or special social services.
+- Depending on the type of SNP you choose, your plan may include additional medical services.

 - You must be able to prove that you qualify for a Medicare SNP based on a medical diagnosis or level of income.

-Medicare Special Needs Plans (SNPs) offer additional Medicare coverage to those who need it most.
-Read on to learn about Medicare SNPs and how they may help you.
+Medicare Special Needs Plans (SNPs) offer additional coverage to those who need it most.
+Read on to learn about Medicare SNPs and how they may be able to help you.

-Medicare SNPs are a type of Medicare Advantage plan created by Congress in 2003 to help individuals with extra healthcare needs.
+Medicare SNPs are a type of Medicare Advantage (Part C) plan that was created by Congress to help people with specific types of healthcare needs.

-Under this plan, you have coverage for your doctor’s visits, hospital stays, medications, and other services that you may need to stay healthy.
-The main difference between Special Needs Plans and other Medicare Advantage options is that SNPs offer extra services based on your unique healthcare needs.
-This may include an allowance for extra days in the hospital, care management, or special social services.
+The main difference between SNPs and other Medicare Advantage options is that SNPs offer extra services based on your unique healthcare needs.
+This may include an allowance for extra days in the hospital, a care management specialist, or other social services.